notrichardren/notrichardren/README.md

 ## 🧪 Research Style

 I'm an experimentalist at heart with a quick, iterative, and empirically-driven approach.
-I focus on understudied directions and new potential research areas in the ML community.
+I like to focus on new potential research areas, rather than research that fits cleanly into pre-existing research areas.

 <!---
 notrichardren/notrichardren is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.